 (a) All flags shall be clean, bright solid red or orange in color, and at least eighteen inches square.
 They shall be displayed on the two rear corners of all overwidth vehicles or loads and at the extreme ends of all protrusions, projections, or overhangs.

 (b) A flag person shall be equipped with a flag and a bright lime green or orange upper outer garment, such as a safety vest.
-Such person shall be familiar with proper flagging procedures and be responsible for directing traffic, through proper use of the flag and hand signals as described in the "Ohio Manual of Uniform Traffic Control Devices," at all locations where traffic may be obstructed, at all danger points such as narrow bridges, or when necessary to encroach upon an opposing traffic lane due to breakdown, pulling on or off the pavement, or other similar reasons.
+Such person shall be familiar with proper flagging procedures and be responsible for directing traffic, through proper use of the flag and hand signals at all locations where traffic may be obstructed, at all danger points such as narrow bridges, or when necessary to encroach upon an opposing traffic lane due to breakdown, pulling on or off the pavement, or other similar reasons.

 (8) Flashing amber beacons may be required on over dimension vehicles or combinations of vehicles and loads at the discretion of and as prescribed by the commission.
 Special vehicle lighting over and above that required by law may be prescribed by the commission for emergency movements at night or during other periods of restricted visibility.
 If the commission determines that safety lighting devices are necessary, these requirements will be specified on the permit.